miapeppi/database-access-tool-java/README.md

 # Assignment 6
 ### Access and expose a database
 This project contains API for retrieving customer data from [Chinook database](https://www.sqlitetutorial.net/sqlite-sample-database/) and [Thymeleaf](https://www.thymeleaf.org/) for displaying views.
+The application is published as a Docker container on [Heroku](https://dashboard.heroku.com/).

 ### API
 - Read all the customers in the database